 Causes Of Panic Attacks And How You Can Cope

 Have you ever had an unexpected panic attack?
-Perhaps you experienced something similar to a panic attack or something that maybe you thought was one?
+Perhaps you experienced the phsyical symptoms of panic disorder or something similar to a panic attack that you thought was one?

 There are a variety of symptoms related to a panic attack (sometimes referred to as an “anxiety attack”).
-For those that experience them, they can be debilitating or terrifying, because they may seem to come on without warning in some cases, and they can affect your quality of life and your mental health.
+For those who experience them, they can be debilitating or terrifying.
+They may seem to come on without warning in some cases, and they can affect your quality of life and your mental health.

 That's why it can be important to understand these attacks and figure out how to work through them.
-This article explores what a panic attack is, what panic disorder is, and how you can cope with unexpected panic attacks.
+This article explores what a panic attack is, what panic disorder is, and mental health strategies you can use to cope with unexpected anxiety and panic attacks.

 What is a panic attack?

 While often associated with a number of anxiety disorders, panic attacks are one of the primary symptoms of panic disorder.
-A panic attack can be considered a very abrupt or sudden occurrence of discomfort or even intense fear.
-It can last several minutes, and it may contain a variety of different symptoms including both mental and physical effects.
+People with panic disorder may experience a very abrupt or sudden occurrence of discomfort or even intense fear.
+Most panic attacks can last several minutes, and it may contain a variety of different symptoms including both mental and physical effects.

 Full-blown panic attacks are typically overwhelmingly strong in intensity and can last for several minutes.
 During this time, learning how to calm down from a panic attack can be helpful in reducing the severity of the symptoms.